ant-design/ant-design/components/notification/demo/duration.md

 ## en-US

-To customize a duration to close notification, default value is `4.5s`, if you set the value to `0`, the corresponding notification box will be never closed automatically.
+`Duration` can be used to specify how long the notification stays open.
+After the duration time elapses, the notification closes automatically.
+If not specified, default value is 4.5 seconds.
+If you set the value to 0, the notification box will never close automatically.

 ````jsx
 import { Button, notification } from 'antd';